shahadat74238/fitness_your_career/README.md

 - Once you log in or create an account, you will see a success message.
 - If you want to log in manually and enter the wrong email or password, you will see an error message displayed.

 You can visit this website.
-The website link here.
+The website link is here.

 ## [FITNESS Live Link](https://fitness-your-career.web.app/)